avalon60/OraTAPI/README.md

 # The root location where the generated files are to be written.
 A simple directory name is assumed to be located
 # below the OraTAPI root folder.
 Full path-names are permissible.
 default_staging_dir = staging
-# The suffix properties are appended to the respective files.
+# The file extension properties are appended to the respective files.
+body_file_ext = .sql
 spec_file_ext = .sql
-body_file_ext = .sql

 # spec_dir/body_dir: these define the locations where the package specification and package body files are to be
 # written.
 Simple names (no slashes) are assumed to below the install home directory of OraTAPI.